Ch3rry-Pi3-AI/MLOps-Gun-Detection/src/README.md

-Got it ✅ Here’s your adapted version for the **Gun Detection** MLOps project — tailored for the **initial setup stage** of the `src/` folder (no Airflow references, and rewritten around OpenCV-based image processing and detection pipelines):

 # `src/` README — Core Utilities (Custom Exception & Logger)

 This folder contains **foundational utilities** for the **Gun Detection** MLOps pipeline.